rhythmsection/muse/README.md

 If you click [here](https://url-muse.firebaseapp.com/), it will take you to a Firebase hosted deployment of the app, where you can submit a url and receive a (...relatively) shortened link in return.

-The app also uses phishtank's API to check to see if the link you are trying to shorten is a common phishing scam link, and won't let you use the service to do such terrible, terrible things (and won't forget that you tried).
+The app also uses Phishtank's API to check to see if the link you are trying to shorten is a common phishing scam link, and won't let you use the service to do such terrible, terrible things (and won't forget that you tried).

 After verification, you'll receive your new link as well as some handy formats to copy straight to your clipboard.